microsoft/Azure-Solution-Accelerator-to-automate-COVID-19-Vaccination-Proof-and-Test-Verification-Forms/Deployment/Deployment.md

 ![image14](./images/LA_image14.png "image14")

-Populate the variables accordingly.
+Populate the variables accordingly:

 1. **Resource group**: Use the `same resource group` where the previous ARM template was deployed.

-2. **Region**: This field will be auto-filled.
+2. **Region**: This field will be auto-filled

 3. **Suffix Name**: Insert a `suffix name` (e.g. Your initials)

-4. **ADLS Name**: The storage account name you are using for this solution.
+4. **ADLS Name**: Provide the `same Storage Account` name that was created as part of the Azure Synapse deployment in previous steps

 5. **Ocp-Apim-Subscription-Key**: The `forms recognizer access key`.
     * Navigagte to the Forms Recognizer resource in your resource group